 Park and sportsground fencing will be maintained in a safe condition.
-Replace damaged fencing as required.
-MPL (PAT PSU) 1 0 Requests for maintenance are responded to or actioned within 12 working days.
+Park and sportsground fencing • Replace damaged fencing as required. will be maintained in a safe condition.
+MPL (PAT PSU) 0 Requests for maintenance are responded to or actioned within 12 working days.
 Maintenance is implemented in accordance with Service Level Agreements.
 Management Statement Action Mgt Team Time Frame Performance Measures 2.4H Taps and Bubblers Taps and bubblers in parks and sportsgrounds will be operational.
-Reports of leaking taps or bubblers will be responded to promptly.
-MPL (PAT PSU) 1 Ο Requests for maintenance are responded to or actioned within 3 working days.
-Maintenance is implemented in accordance with Service Level Agreements.
-2.4I Signs Signs are legible and are erected in highly visible locations within Replace damaged /vandalised signs where MPL (PAT / 0 Signs are visible. parks and sportsgrounds. they have been rendered illegible.
-PSU) 0 Damaged signs are replaced as required.
-2.4J Playgrounds Council will comply with the Australian Standards for playgrounds and play equipment.
-Design and maintain playgrounds and play equipment to relevant safety standards where possible.
-Undertake safety inspections and regular maintenance in accordance with Service Level Agreements.
-(PAT PSU) / 0 Safety in playgrounds and for playground equipment is upheld to Australian Standards (AS 1924, AS 4422 and AS 4486).
-Maintenance is implemented in accordance with internal Service Level Agreements.
-Comprehensive inspections are undertaken on a quarterly basis.
+Taps and bubblers in parks and • Reports of leaking taps or bubblers will be (PAT sportsgrounds will be operational. responded to promptly.
+MPL (PAT PSU) 0 \ Requests for maintenance are responded to or actioned within 3 working days.
+Maintenance is implemented in accordance with

+Service Level Agreements.

+2.4l Signs

+Replace damaged they have been ren

+•

+locations within rounds.

+visible sportsc

+in highly parks and sportsgrounds.

+in highly visible locations within .
+Replace damaged